 Yes, you can file subsequent communications in the EP procedure online using Form EP(1038E).
 Priority documents are excluded, with the exception of digitally signed US certified copies of priority documents, which can be obtained from the USPTO website.

-There is as yet no facility for the online filing of subsequently filed documents in PCT applications.
+For the online filing of subsequently filed documents in the PCT procedure please use PCT-SFD.

 Yes, in the File Manager go to the "All Applications" folder, then select Sent from the status selection bar.
 In the Info Pane click the View... button.
 This will display all the sent documents, including the receipt.
 These documents can be exported and saved in PDF or XML format.